scottish-government-design-system/designsystem.gov.scot/components/hide-this-page/index.md

 Every page with the component should have a hidden warning for assistive technologies, such as screen readers.
 To do this, you should add the following code above the 'Skip to main' content element.

-{% include example-frame.html name="accessible-snippet" no-demo=true html-expanded=true %}
+{% include example-frame.html title="HTML snippet to alert users of screen readers to the keyboard trigger" name="accessible-snippet" no-demo=true html-expanded=true %}

 When a user is using assistive technology, the code announces either or both:
 - the presence of the 'Hide this page' button